Francisco Bouligny: Personal life

 Bouligny was described as being "rather tall and slight, with a noble military bearing, easy and dignified in his manners, and warm in his friendship."
 Throughout his life, Bouligny kept up active correspondence in both French and Spanish with his family and officials around the world.
 Depending upon the language used, his first name is given as "Francisco" or "François."

 On 29 December 1770, Bouligny married Marie-Louise Le Sénéchal d'Auberville (1750–1834) who belonged to a prominent French Louisiana family.
 It was an advantageous marriage for both families, with Bouligny's political connections helping to settle an outstanding debt owed to Le Sénéchal d'Auberville's mother and enabling him to begin amassing property holdings in the city.
-The couple had four children, including Charles Dominique Joseph Bouligny who was elected by the state legislature to the U.S. Senate in the 1820s, and Louis Bouligny, after whom the Faubourg Bouligny neighborhood of New Orleans was named.
+The couple had four children, including Charles Dominique Joseph Bouligny, who was elected by the state legislature to the U.S. Senate in the 1820s, and Louis Bouligny, after whom the Faubourg Bouligny neighborhood of New Orleans was named.
 His grandson John Edward Bouligny was elected to Congress in 1859.
 Bouligny's older brother, Juan de Bouligny, served as the first Spanish ambassador to the Ottoman Empire from 1779 to 1793.

+Legacy

+Bouligny left behind what was considered an extensive library of 48 works in 147 volumes, a wine cellar holding some 500 bottles of wine, and 31 slaves.
+His library included histories of Ancient Rome, France, America, the Russian Empire, and Germany, as well as the conquest of Mexico and Captain Cook's third voyage.
+Most of the works were in French; only five were in Spanish.